UML-Cyber-Security/CCDC_Practice_Infrastructure/Admin/Infrastructure/Harvister/Network Creation/README.md

-# Harvister Network Creation
+# Harvester Network Creation
-This document will contain notes on the creation of networks on the *Harvister* hypervisor.
+This document will contain notes on the creation of networks on the *Harvester* hypervisor.

-## (Harvister) Isolated Network Creation
+## (Harvester) Isolated Network Creation
-This section will discuss how you can create a network that can be used as a private network on Harvister.
+This section will discuss how you can create a network that can be used as a private network on Harvester.
 They do not have a option to create an internal network explicitly, as they have the *management* network which is used for this purpose.
 However we can create a `VLAN` or `Untagged` network that **does not use** DHCP, and has a gateway set to an **internal ip** to emulate this.

-Open the *Networks* configuration menu in Harvister's VM management interface:
+Open the *Networks* configuration menu in Harvester's VM management interface:

 <img src="Images/VMN.png">